Necklace prototype of gold painted on metal by Frank Stella, 2008 (Diane Venet collection)

 Diane Venet is a beautiful woman with that Parisian instinct that allows her to pull off just about anything and make it look chic.
 I’m sure the Stella neck piece is no exception.
 But when she told me she wears it on a black turtleneck, the image that came to mind was the oversized bowtie of a clown.
 Was Stella being tongue-in-cheek?
 Yet the central motif, viewed up close, is not at all casually done: a lovely piece of three-dimensional sculpture made sparkly by painting metal with gold.

-The bottom line is that when you convince Frank Stella to make a piece of wearable art, you take what you get – and in Venet’s case, you wear it with pride.
+The bottom line is that when you convince Frank Stella to make a piece of wearable art, you take what you get.
+And, in Venet’s case, you wear it with pride.

 Gold ring designed by Frank Stella, 2010, edition of five (Diane Venet collection)